Mathematical Computing Internals: Numerical Methods, Linear Algebra & Optimization¶

 LU Decomposition (Gaussian Elimination)¶

 Factors matrix A = L × U where L is lower triangular, U is upper triangular.
-Used to solve Ax = b via forward/back substitution in O(N³).
+Dense LU factorization costs O(N³), while the two triangular solves cost O(N²); pivoting and matrix structure affect stability and cost.

 flowchart LR